-2018 was a great year for PC players, as it was the first year in which, users didn’t have to choose between laptop and desktop if they were looking for the gaming machine.
-As, Nvidia released their Pascal graphics optimized for laptops, which allowed users to see graphics processors such as the GTX 1080 or the GTX 1070 on a laptop to play at 1080p in an ultra, and even 4K, with rates above 120 frames per second.
+2018 was a great year for PC players, as it was the first year in which users didn’t have to choose between a laptop and desktop if they were looking for a gaming machine.
+Nvidia released their Pascal graphics optimized for laptops, allowing users to see graphics processors such as the GTX 1080 or the GTX 1070 on a laptop to play at 1080p in an ultra, and even 4K, with rates above 120 frames per second.
 Now, what do we expect from portable gaming for 2019?

-It is clear that, as the year progresses we will see things that are now impossible to imagine, But right now, thanks to what has been presented at CES 2019, we have a series of tools to imagine the changes of portable gaming laptops in 2019.
+It is clear that, as the year progresses, we will see things that are now impossible to imagine, But right now, thanks to what has been presented at CES 2019, we have a series of tools to imagine the changes in portable gaming laptops in 2019.
 The most interesting thing is that not everything is going to focus on games that perform better but on better user experience.
-The novelties of portable gaming in 2019 will not only focus on more power, but also in a design that allows more contained sizes and, in addition, a notable improvement in terms of screen quality.
+The novelties of portable gaming in 2019 will not only focus on more power but also on a design that allows more contained sizes and, in addition, a notable improvement in terms of screen quality.

 Latest generation Intel processors

-It is clear that the ninth generation of Intel, before the Sunny Cove processors, will be the ones that offer more performance this year both in laptops and desktop.
+It is clear that the ninth generation of Intel, before the Sunny Cove processors, will be the ones that offer more performance this year, both in laptops and desktops.
 The processors in a gaming computer have been left in the background, completely displaced because the games are programmed to squeeze the GPU, but they are still an important element.

 The latest portable gaming exhibited at CES 2019 has shown the eighth-generation Intel processors, with the Intel Core i7-8750H being the most popular among high-end gaming notebooks.
 As we say, it is not so fundamental today to have a state-of-the-art processor to enjoy games at the highest level, but it is clear that not everything is power.